Cuba in Your Hands

 Breakfast at Casa Particular.
 Afterwards, we will tour around the Natural Park visiting the Indigenous caves (their old native homes) and the famous prehistorical mural.
 After this, we will enjoy a delicious set menu at an ecological open-air restaurant, enjoying the magical landscape.

-Afterwards, we will visit a tobacco plantation, and learn all about this important and artisanal farming as well as about the interesting drying process and what the guajira way to do it means.
+Afterwards, we will visit a tobacco plantation, and learn all about this important and artisanal farming as well as about the interesting drying process and what the guajira way to do it means (expression that refers to people living in the rural areas).

 Breakfast at Hotel.
 We will depart to Havana.
 After checking in at the hotel and settling into your room we will enjoy a live music show while having dinner.